Tomàs Guarino

 Tomàs-Llorenç Guarino Sabaté (born 5 July 1999) is a Spanish figure skater.
-He is the 2021 Open d'Andorra champion, the 2021 Egna Spring Trophy bronze medalist, and a five-time Spanish national champion (2021–25).
+He is the 2021 Open d'Andorra champion, the 2025 Merano Ice Trophy champion, and a six-time Spanish national champion (2021–26).

+He represented Spain at the 2026 Winter Olympics.

 Personal life

 Guarino Sabaté was born 5 July 1999 in Barcelona.
 He began studying at International University of La Rioja in January 2021.

 Career

 Early years

-Guarino Sabaté began learning to skate in 2007.
+Guarino began learning to skate in 2007.
 As an advanced novice, he competed internationally for Spain and won the national title in that category in December 2014.
 The following season, he moved up to the junior ranks and represented Spain at two events, in September and November 2015.

 Career for Switzerland

-Deciding to represent Switzerland, Guarino Sabaté debuted for his new country in November 2016 at the NRW Trophy in Germany.
+Deciding to represent Switzerland, Guarino debuted for his new country in November 2016 at the NRW Trophy in Germany.
 As a junior, he competed three seasons for Switzerland, appearing at two ISU Junior Grand Prix events.
 In December 2018, he became the Swiss national bronze medalist in the senior men's category.
 He trained in La Chaux-de-Fonds, coached by Bernard Glesser (2017–18 season) and by Jean-François Ballester (2018–19 season).

-Guarino Sabaté made his senior international debut in October 2019, placing 16th at the 2019 CS Finlandia Trophy.
+Guarino made his senior international debut in October 2019, placing 16th at the 2019 CS Finlandia Trophy.
 In November, he won bronze at the Open d'Andorra.
 It was his final international appearance for Switzerland.
 The following month, he finished fourth at the Swiss Championships.